ranfysvalle02/ai-self-attention/README.md

 * **Word Embeddings**: The model uses randomly generated embeddings to represent each word.
 These embeddings are then projected into query, key, and value vectors which are used for calculating the attention weights.

-**Overall, the model can be considered a simple recurrent neural network (RNN) with a self-attention mechanism for next word prediction.** It demonstrates the core idea of self-attention but lacks the complexity of more advanced models like Transformers, which utilize this mechanism extensively.
+**Overall, the model can be considered a simple language model with a self-attention mechanism for next word prediction.** It demonstrates the core idea of self-attention but lacks the complexity of more advanced models like Transformers, which utilize this mechanism extensively.

 ```python
 import numpy as np